Kentik raises $23.5M for its network intelligence platform – TechCrunch

 The company says it will use the new funding to invest in its product and for go-to-market investments.

 One notable fact about this new round is that it is a combination of equity and growth debt.
 Why growth debt?
 “Growth debt is an attractive option for startups with the right scale and strong unit economics, especially with the changes to capital markets in response to current economic conditions,” said Freedman.
 “Another element that makes long-term debt attractive is that unlike equity financing, long-term debt limits dilution for everyone, but especially benefits our employees who hold common stock.”
-That, it’s worth noting, is also something that lead investor Vistara Capital has made one of the core tenants of its investment philosophy.
+That, it’s worth noting, is also something that lead investor Vistara Capital has made one of the core tenets of its investment philosophy.
 “Since Kentik is now at a scale where we have enough data on the business fundamentals to be able to make growth investments using debt while still being able to repay it over time, it made sense to us and our investors,” noted Freedman.